Steve Fisher (snowboarder): Childhood and early snowboarding career

 Fisher was born in Olathe, Kansas.
 He grew up in Saint Louis Park, a suburb out of Minneapolis.
 As a young boy, his home mountain was Buck Hill which was home to one of the first halfpipes in the Midwest.
 He rode at Buck hill every day and night until he was ten years old, saying that he rarely spent any time at home during the winter.
 He began competing in local competitions at age eight and qualified for USASA nationals by age nine.
 Fisher went pro in 2002 when he was asked by the US Snowboarding Team to forerun the 2002 Olympic halfpipe event and become a part of US Snowboarding.

 Riding style

-Fisher rides regular stance, eighteen and negative six degrees on his board.
-He is known for his smooth yet aggressive riding style and technical backside 540's.
-He can be seen teaching his infamous backside 540's in Transworld Snowboarding's 20 Tricks II video.
-While he is best known for his skills in the halfpipe, Steve remains a well-rounded rider capable of riding rails, jumps, and natural backcountry features.
+Fisher rides regular stance, with eighteen and negative six degrees on his board.
+His riding style includes technical backside 540s, which he demonstrates in Transworld Snowboarding's 20 Tricks II video.
+In addition to the halfpipe, Steve rides rails, jumps, and natural backcountry features.